pivotal/docs-tap/tap-gui/tls/enable-self-signed-cert.hbs.md

-# Configuring a TLS certificate by using a self-signed certificate
+# Configure a TLS certificate by using a self-signed certificate

 This topic describes how to use cert-manager to create a self-signed certificate issuer and then generate a certificate for Tanzu Application Platform GUI to use based on that issuer.